globant-ui/backbone-boilerplate/README.md

-backbone-boilerplate
+Backbone-Boilerplate
 ====================

-A recommended project boilerplate for Backbone.js projects.
-This boilerplate reflects current frontend best practices acquired from more than 20 BackboneJS/RequireJS projects.
+A boilerplate for Backbone.js projects.
+This repo reflects current frontend best practices acquired from more than 20 BackboneJS/RequireJS projects at Globant.

+Status: beta